jackytsheng/git-learning-/_posts/2020/11/02/2020-11-02-hosting-bedrock-minecraft-server-on-AWS-lightsail.markdown

+Note:

-Note: that currently the minecraft server would automatically shut down if left unattended.
-So a manual reboot may be necessarily
+- That currently the minecraft server would automatically shut down if left unattended.
+So a manual reboot may be necessarily.

+- When Relaunching instance, make sure the new network port is configured `UDP` with range 19132 - 19133